ys-zhang/obsidian-vault-research/Math/Category Theory/adjunct functor.md

 # Another definition

  ![[Pasted image 20220214225617.png]]

-We say that $L$ is left adjoint to $R$ iff there is an isomorphism of hom-set
+We say that $L$ is left adjoint to $R$ iff. there is an isomorphism of hom-set

 $$
 \mathbf C(Ld, c) \cong \mathbf D(d, Rc)